 - Pads can Create Sweat Points

 The Altec is 100%’s first open-face trail helmet.
 Coming from a background in protection gear, these guys are not inexperienced!
-The helmet is very airy, with 15 very generously sized vents right the way around the helmet, there won’t be any complaint of overheating!
+The helmet is very airy, with 15 very generously sized vents right the way around the helmet.
+So I am sure there won’t be any complaint of overheating!

 The visor is attached very sturdily and adjusts high enough to stow goggles beneath it.
 There is even an integrated, back of the lid, sunglass storage system.

-Instead of MIPS, 100% has Smartshock technology which is made up of small circular rubberized pads, which act as shock absorbers in a crash.
-They also work similar to MIPS, as the pads can flex, allowing the helmet to move slightly, reducing the amount of energy transferred to the rider’s head.
-These attach to the padding inside the helmet and sit against the rider’s head.
-This provides an advantage in a crash- which is what they are made for, but for climbing, they provide small hot spots, as the air cannot flow over those areas on the head.
-This may not be too noticeable for many riders, but we are sure there must be a better design for 100% to come up with here!
+Instead of MIPS, 100% has Smartshock technology.
+This technology is made up of small circular rubberized pads, which act as shock absorbers in a crash.
+They work similarly to MIPS, as the pads can flex.
+This allows the helmet to move slightly relative to the head, reducing the amount of energy transferred to the rider’s head.

 The Altec has a very streamlined look to it.
 It sits flush to the head and certainly doesn’t make the rider look like a bobblehead.
 The very angular shape helps with this too.
 It has decent rear coverage but is still very lightweight.